Call Me Mister (film)

-Call Me Mister is a 1951 American Technicolor musical film released by Twentieth Century-Fox.
-The feature was directed by Lloyd Bacon and re-written from the 1946 Broadway play version by Albert E. Lewin and Burt Styler with music by Harold Rome that featured cast members from the US armed forces.
+Call Me Mister is a 1951 American Technicolor musical film directed by Lloyd Bacon and starring Betty Grable, Dan Dailey, Danny Thomas, Dale Robertson, Benay Venuta and Richard Boone.
+The film is based on the 1946 Broadway stage play by Albert E. Lewin and Burt Styler. with music by Harold Rome that featured cast members from the American armed forces.
+However, only three of Rome's numbers are heard in the film.

-Call Me Mister was filmed in Technicolor, and starred Betty Grable and Dan Dailey and co-starred Danny Thomas with supporting players Dale Robertson, Benay Venuta, and Richard Boone.
-Only a couple Harold Rome numbers were kept in the film.

 Plot

-"Call Me Mister" is set in the aftermath of World War II, where American soldiers stationed in occupied Japan find themselves in need of entertainment.
-They are treated to a show organized by Sergeant Shep Dooley (played by Dan Dailey) and his former wife, the talented entertainer Kay Hudson (portrayed by Betty Grable).

-The story unfolds as Shep and Kay, once a married couple and now separated, come together to put on a spirited performance for their fellow soldiers.
-Their show is filled with music, dance, and comedy, providing a much-needed respite from the challenges of post-war life.

-Amidst the backdrop of Japan's occupied territory, the film explores themes of camaraderie, love, and the healing power of entertainment.
-As the soldiers enjoy the show, Kay and Shep's on-stage chemistry begins to rekindle old feelings, adding a layer of romantic tension to the story.
+In the aftermath of World War II, American soldiers stationed in occupied Japan desire entertainment.
+They are treated to a show organized by Sergeant Shep Dooley and his former wife, the talented entertainer Kay Hudson.
+The show is filled with music, dance and comedy, providing a much-needed respite from the challenges of postwar life.
+As the soldiers enjoy the show, Kay and Shep's on-stage chemistry begins to rekindle old feelings.

-The plot also introduces other key characters, such as P.F.C.
-Stanley Poppoplis (played by Danny Thomas), Captain Johnny Comstock (portrayed by Dale Robertson), and Billie Barton (played by Benay Venuta), each contributing to the show and the overall atmosphere of the film.